 Upholding New PR and Smart Social to the New Generation

-Camp Comco was built and facilitated by the Agency’s pool of experts in the region.
-Camp ComCo Mentorship Program is a 3-month intensive and comprehensive talent incubation initiative, industry linkage course and apprenticeship program designed to transform communication, marketing and multimedia arts students / fresh graduates into revolutionary practitioners of the industry.
-It is divided into three training phases: Skills Calibration, Strategic Communications Immersion and Specialization Elective.
+Built by the Agency’s pool of experts, Camp ComCo Mentorship Program is an intensive and comprehensive talent incubation initiative, industry linkage course and apprenticeship program designed to transform communication, marketing and multimedia arts students and fresh graduates into revolutionary practitioners of the industry.

 The Apprentices are assigned to four different houses – House Bearcat, House Flying Fox, House Whaleshark and House Hawksbill.

 On its third year, The Camp ComCo Mentorship Program was able to graduate 44 apprentices from 11 cycles, all of which hailing from various colleges and universities, such as University of the Philippines, University of Santo Tomas, De La Salle University, Ateneo de Manila University, Pamantasan ng Lungsod ng Maynila, Polytechnic University of the Philippines, Trinity University of Asia, University of Perpetual Help Dalta, Treston International Colleges, Ateneo de Davao University and Saint Scholastica’s College, among others.